Dolores O'Riordan: Early life and education

 O'Riordan was singing before she could talk.
 When she was five years of age, the principal of her school took her into the sixth class, sat her on the teacher's desk, and told her to sing for the twelve-year-old students in the class.
 She started with traditional Irish music and playing the Irish tin whistle when she went to school.

-When she was seven years old, her sister accidentally burned the house down; the rural community was able to raise funds to purchase the family a new homestead.
+When O'Riordan was seven years old, her sister accidentally burned the family house down.
+The family's rural community was able to raise funds to purchase a new homestead for them.
 O'Riordan's formative experiences were as a liturgical soloist in the choir in a local church and as a singer at school.
 From the age of eight, she was sexually abused for four years by a person whom she trusted.
-At the age of ten, she would sing in local pubs where her uncles took her.
+At the age of ten, she sang in local pubs where her uncles took her.

 O'Riordan attended Laurel Hill Coláiste FCJ school in Limerick.
-School principal Aedín Ní Bhriain said in the Limerick Post about O'Riordan's first day at Laurel Hill Coláiste at the age of twelve that she stood up in front of classmates and announced: "my name is Dolores O'Riordan and I'm going to be a rock star", then she stood on her chair and she sang "Tra la la la la, Triangles".
+School principal Aedín Ní Bhriain said in the Limerick Post about O'Riordan's first day at Laurel Hill Coláiste at the age of twelve that she stood up in front of classmates and announced: "My name is Dolores O'Riordan and I'm going to be a rock star".
+She then stood on her chair and sang "Tra la la la la, Triangle".
 According to her school friend Catherina Egan, she was "boisterous, wild, but lovely".
 She regularly played the spoons and the bodhrán.
 At the age of twelve, O'Riordan began piano lessons, and then later, achieved Grade 4 in Practical and Grade 8 in Theory.
 She sat every day at the piano in the main hall to play, then her classmates sat around her after having lunch to listen to her sing.
 At age 17, she learned to play the guitar and performed a solo gig in Laurel Hill Coláiste secondary school.
 That same year, she met her first boyfriend, Mike O'Mahoney.